ZertoPublic/Zerto-Site-Deployment/README.md

 ## ***APIWrapper-Examples***

-Leverages the ZertoAPIWrapper and PowerShell Core.
+Leverages the ZertoAPIWrapper and Windows PowerShell or PowerShell Core.